Aryan Valley

 The current name originated in the tourism industry c.
 2010 to market the Brokpas, the local inhabitants, as being the primordial Aryans..However, it lacks scientific proof.

 Geography and economy

-Historically, the area was known as Dah Hanu region to the British administrators, and as Brog Yul, "Hill country," in Tibetan.
+Historically, the area was known as Dah Hanu district to the British administrators, and as Brog Yul, "Hill country," in Tibetan.
 The villages and hamlets are situated 70 km east of Kargil along narrow valley of the Indus River at an elevation of 9000–10000 feet.
 (Note: Sharma 1998: "It is situated in narrow rocky gorges of Indus Valley at the elevation of 9000-10000 ft. above the sea level [...]
 Surface approach to this land is either from Kargil (from Srinagar side) or from Leh, the headquarters of Ladakh.
 The distance from Kargil side is approximately 70 km. and from Leh 190 km.")